giuliotom/giuliotom/README.md

-- 👋 Hi, I’m @giuliotom
+- 👋 Hi, I’m Giulio Tommasino
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Data analysis and machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data science and machine learning
-- 📫 How to reach me giuliotomm79@gmail.com
+- 📫 How to reach me I can be reached at giuliotomm79@gmail.com

 <!---
 giuliotom/giuliotom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.